Skip to main content

 Step 3: Time Filter

 Optionally restrict the maneuver execution time to specific windows between now and TCA.
 Step 3 — Time Filter By default, no execution windows are defined and all maneuver times between now and TCA are considered.
 Click Add Execution Window to restrict the search to specific time ranges.
+Set the mode to Inclusion (maneuver epochs within defined windows) or Exclusion (maneuver epochs avoid defined windows).
 Each window defines a start and end time using date-time pickers bounded between now and TCA.
 Only maneuvers within these windows will be considered.
 You can add multiple windows, but they cannot overlap — overlapping windows are flagged with a validation error.
-This step is optional — you can proceed to the next step without adding any windows.
+This step is optional, you can proceed to the next step without adding any windows.

 Step 4: Direction Filter